poanetwork/blockscout-terraform/README.md

 ## AWS

-You will need to set up a new AWS account, and then either login to that account using the AWS CLI (via `aws configure`), or create a user account that you will use for provisioning, and login to that account.
+You will need to set up a new AWS account (or subaccount), and then either login to that account using the AWS CLI (via `aws configure`) or create a user account that you will use for provisioning, and login to that account.
 The account used requires full access to all AWS services, as a wide variety of services are used, a mostly complete list is as follows:

 - VPCs and associated networking resources (subnets, routing tables, etc.)
 - Security Groups